MariahSunilAlexiose/starter/README.md

-It is a web development project template using TypeScript, React, Next.js, and Tailwind CSS.
+It is a web development project template with custom made components using TypeScript, React, Next.js, and Tailwind CSS.
 You're also focusing on maintaining a consistent code style and ensuring code quality with tools like ESLint and Prettier.
-Plus, you've got Husky and lint-staged for running checks before commits.
+Plus, I have used Husky and lint-staged for running checks before commits.

 ## Dependencies Present
 @ianvs/prettier-plugin-sort-imports: A Prettier plugin to sort import statements according to custom rules.